-Students are asked to choose from three different tracks within CMS, based on their interests:
+Students are asked to choose from three different tracks within CMS:

 Corporate Communication is a specialization in Organizational Communication that focuses on communication between and among individuals and groups in organizations, including corporate, non-profit, and governmental organizations.
 Organizational Communication is the study of human interaction within complex organizations – including leadership and organizational behavior.
 Research projects among the faculty have focused on the process of understanding the effect of power, time, and sequence on messages, and how the understanding of others and communication with them occur over information and communication technologies.